SysBioChalmers/DLKcat/DeeplearningApproach/Code/README.rst

     cd Code/example

 - (5).
-Prepare an input file (including compound SMILES and protein sequence information) for your prediction, please check the ``Code/example/input.tsv``

-- (6).
-Now you can use the trained deep learning model for your prediction via one command line
+Now you can use the trained deep learning model for your prediction via one command line.
+Here, one input file (including compound SMILES and protein sequence information) is needed to be prepared, please check the ``Code/example/input.tsv``
 .. code-block:: linux

     python prediction_for_input.py input.tsv